xAssets solutions are based on a Sql Server data model which is optimized for huge scalability

 Sql Server Database Administrators.
 Typically these projects would scale well and still give very fast response times

-when the amount of child data stored against each asset is optimised
+when the amount of child data stored against each asset is optimized

 to meet customer requirements taking into consideration the performance of each query.